N-Wouda/ALNS/README.md

 Each acceptance criterion inherits from `AcceptanceCriterion`, which may be used to write your own.

-### Examples
-The `examples/` directory features some example notebooks showcasing how the ALNS library may be used.
-These include:

-- The travelling salesman problem (TSP), [here][2].
-We solve an instance of 131 cities to within 2.1% of optimality, using simple destroy and repair heuristics with a post-processing step.
-- The cutting-stock problem (CSP), [here][4].
-We solve an instance with 180 beams over 165 distinct sizes to within 1.35% of optimality in only a very limited number of iterations.
-- The resource-constrained project scheduling problem, [here][6].
-TODO

-Finally, the weight schemes and acceptance criteria notebook gives an overview of various options available in the `alns` package.
-In the notebook we use these different options to solve a toy 0/1-knapsack problem.
-The notebook is a good starting point for when you want to use the different schemes and criteria yourself.
-It is available [here][5].

 ## References
 - Pisinger, D., and Ropke, S. (2010).
 Large Neighborhood Search.
 In M.